GlasgowEmbedded/glasgow/docs/manual/src/use/basic.rst

 Working with applets
 --------------------

 ``glasgow`` is based around the concept of `applets`, with each implementing a particular mode of operation or interface.
-For example, there are applets such as ``uart``, ``i2c-initiator``, and ``spi-controller``---each implementing the gateware (which runs on the FPGA) and software (which runs on the host PC).
+For example, there are applets such as ``uart``, ``i2c-initiator``, and ``spi-controller`` --- each implementing the gateware (which runs on the FPGA) and software (which runs on the host PC).
 The Glasgow software framework coordinates building, caching, and operating these applets for you.

 A list of available applets [#applet_sources]_ can be shown by running ``glasgow run --help``.
 You can interact with applets from the ``glasgow`` tool in one of four ways: